Hollywood writers slam 'milestone of shame' as strike hits 100 days

 Los Angeles (AFP) – Hollywood writers marked the 100th day of their industry-crippling strike Wednesday, dubbing the occasion a "milestone of shame" for studios as the two sides remain deadlocked.

-Film and television writers walked out back in May over demands for better pay and residuals, guarantees over the future use of artificial intelligence, and other working conditions.
+Since early May, the Writers Guild of America walkout has brought countless film shoots and productions to a halt, costing the California economy millions of dollars each day, but the two sides have barely spoken.

-The Writers Guild of America strike swiftly brought countless film shoots and productions to a halt, costing the industry millions of dollars each day, but the two sides have barely spoken since.
+The chaos wrought on the entertainment industry only deepened last month, when writers were joined on the picket lines by the far larger Screen Actors Guild (SAG-AFTRA).

-The chaos wrought on the entertainment industry only deepened last month, when writers were joined on the picket lines by the far larger Screen Actors Guild (SAG-AFTRA), who share similar demands.
+"The refusal to take writers' reasonable proposals seriously has caused the WGA strike to last 100 days and counting; it serves only as a milestone of shame" for the studios, the WGA told AFP.

-"The refusal to take writers' reasonable proposals seriously has caused the WGA strike to last 100 days and counting; it serves only as a milestone of shame" for the studios, the WGA told AFP Wednesday.
+Writers and actors are demanding better pay and residuals, guarantees over the future use of artificial intelligence, and other working conditions.

-It added: "The cost of settling the WGA and SAG-AFTRA strikes is far less than the damage their intractability has caused."
+"The cost of settling the WGA and SAG-AFTRA strikes is far less than the damage their intractability has caused," said the WGA statement.

 Coincidentally, the last WGA strike, in 2007-08, was resolved after exactly 100 days.